 Read my previous Boob Job Journey One-Week Post-Op.

 Today is my 5-month post-op!
 I am so excited.
-These past couples of months have been a roller coaster and a love-hate relationship with my boobs.
+These past couple of months have been a roller coaster and a love-hate relationship with my boobs.

 At first, I hated them.